-All potential foster homes will be interviewed to ensure they are prepared for the responsibility.
-They must have all resident pets fully vaccinated to protect them from any potential risks with bringing in cats with unknown histories.
+All potential foster homes will be interviewed to ensure they are prepared for the responsibility of having up to five kittens in their home.
+All resident pets must be fully vaccinated to protect them from any potential risks with bringing in cats with unknown histories.
 Keeping Cats Homed (KCH) will provide all supplies required including food, litter etc. If the kitten becomes ill, KCH will be responsible for any vet care.

 - Keeping Cats Homed has the right to check with the family in the future to ensure they have fulfilled the obligations of the contract and have the right to remove the cat from the home if they have not.